daviddurand/riofs/README.md

 RioFS is an userspace filesystem for Amazon S3 buckets for servers that run on Linux and MacOSX.
 It supports versioned and non-versioned buckets in all AWS regions.
 RioFS development started at [Skoobe](https://www.skoobe.de) as a storage backend for legacy daemons which cannot talk natively to S3.
 It handles buckets with many thousands of keys and highly concurrent access gracefully.

 This particular repository is a fork of the original RioFS with support for IAM roles.
+This version of RioFS also updates the authentication mechanism to AWS Signature Version 4.
 It has an additional dependancy on libcurl.

 ### Dependencies